 Naval Air Weapons Center Weapons Division (NAWCWD) and Detachment

-Along with its Flight Test Augmentation Unit (FTAU) Detachment, provides R&D, development, acquisition, test and evaluation and Fleet Support Services to rapidly deliver advanced technologies and services to the warfighter.
+Along with its Flight Test Augmentation Unit (FTAU) Detachment, provides R&D, development, acquisition, test and evaluation and Fleet Support Services to rapidly deliver emerging and advanced technologies and services to the warfighter.

 Rear Admiral David Storr, Reserve Deputy Commander, Naval Air Systems Command